 It is the student's responsibility to back up data, maintain the laptop, and provide technical servicing for the laptop.
-The College will provide instructions on connecting to needed College and University resources, including but not limited to Canvas, the secure campus Wi-Fi connections, and Pharos Uniprint-managed printers.
+The College will provide instructions on connecting to needed College and University resources, including but not limited to Blackboard, the secure campus Wi-Fi connections, and Pharos Uniprint-managed printers.
+Students are encouraged to have manufacturer warranty coverage to cover unexpected hardware failure but the student should perform a cost/ benefit analysis to determine if it fits their situation.
+Students may also want to consider the accidental damage protection plans offered by the manufacturer.
+The College does not encourage or endorse purchase protection plans offered by retailers, however students are free to consider purchasing one.